MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector.md

       > [!div class="mx-imgBorder"]
       > [ ![Image showing the client secret.](media/enterprise-web-connector/connectors-enterpriseweb-client-secret.png) ](media/enterprise-web-connector/connectors-enterpriseweb-client-secret.png#lightbox)

-2. If you are using an application as an identity provider for your website as the resource, and a different application to access the website, the client ID will be the application ID of your second app and the client secret will be the secret configured in the second app.
+2. If you're using an application as an identity provider for your website as the resource, and a different application to access the website, the client ID will be the application ID of your second app and the client secret will be the secret configured in the second app.
 However, the resource ID will be the ID of your first app.

     > [!NOTE]
     > For steps to configure a client application as an identity provider see [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app) and [Configure your App Service or Azure Functions app to use Azure AD login](/azure/app-service/configure-authentication-provider-aad).

-    You don't need to configure a client secret in this application, but wou will need to add an app role in the **App roles** section of the app which will later be assigned to your client application.
+    You don't need to configure a client secret in this application, but you'll need to add an app role in the **App roles** section of the app which will later be assigned to your client application.
 In the following screenshots you can see how to add an app role.

     * Creating a new app role: